 During the inspection we spoke with three dentists, four dental nurses, one dental hygienist, three receptionists and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open:
+The orthodontic clinic is open:

-Monday to Thursday from 8.30am to 5.30pm.
+Wednesday and Thursday from 8.30am to 5pm.